morvencao/notes/Istio/setup-istio-multicluster-with-submariner.md

 EOF
 ```

-> Note: istio cni is enabled in the configuration to remove the `NET_ADMIN` and `NET_RAW` capabilities for users deploying pods into the Istio mesh on openshift clusters, check the [link](https://istio.io/latest/docs/setup/platform-setup/openshift/) for more details.
+> Note: istio cni is enabled in the configuration to remove the `NET_ADMIN` and `NET_RAW` capabilities for users deploying pods into the Istio mesh on openshift clusters, check this [link](https://istio.io/latest/docs/setup/platform-setup/openshift/) for more details.

 Then apply the configuration to `cluster1`: